iFixit/core-design/packages/components-react/README.md

 # React Components

-This package contains Stencil's `core-components`, but in pre-compiled React wrappers.
+This package contains Stencil's `core-design`, but in pre-compiled React wrappers.

 ## Usage